Automotive industry in the Philippines: Localization

 In the 1970s, local production of automobiles in the Philippines began in 1975 with mostly passenger and some commercial vehicles.
 During the 1973 oil crisis, then President Ferdinand Marcos advised Filipinos to buy smaller, more efficient vehicles with four-cylinder engines.
 In which demand for full-size American sedans fell in favor of economical, reliable, affordable, small, and practical cars.
 By the mid-70s, the popularity of full-sized American cars had quickly dwindled and the compact, subcompact, and some mid-sized cars have quickly become popular ever since then.

 In 1973, the government instituted the Progressive Car Manufacturing Program (PCMP), a system with scheduled increases in local parts content requirement which also allowed program participants to import a certain proportion of completely built-up vehicles.
 The original participants were General Motors, Ford, PAMCOR (a Chrysler/Mitsubishi joint venture), Delta Motors Corporation (Toyota), and DMG Motors (Volkswagen).
 A local Volkswagen assembler, DMG, attempted to build a native national car, the Volkswagen Sakbayan (a portmanteau of sasakyang katutubong bayan, "original national vehicle") as well as the Trakbayan light truck.
 This project, however, did not last long.
 The Sakbayan was based on the Volkswagen Country Buggy.

-During the 1980s, the mid-size, compact, and subcompact Japanese and some European cars became dominated the Philippine market.
-However, by 1985, several car manufacturers closed and left the Philippine market, leaving Nissan and Mitsubishi in the market.
-By 1985, due to economic downturn, cars like the Nissan Stanza and Mitsubishi Lancer were the only choice left for car buyers, while most people drove older cars, resulting in the drastic fall of the local auto industry, an industry which was once known as the leading automotive industry in the 1960s in Southeast Asia.
+During the 1980s, the mid-size, compact, and subcompact Japanese and some European cars dominated the Philippine market.
+However, by 1985, following the political and economic turmoil that grew worse with the assassination of opposition politician Benigno Aquino Jr, several car manufacturers closed and left the Philippine market, leaving Nissan and Mitsubishi in the market.
+By 1985, due to the economic downturn, cars like the Nissan Stanza and Mitsubishi Lancer were the only choice left for car buyers, while most people drove older cars, resulting in the drastic fall of the local auto industry.
+That's how an industry that was once known as the leading automotive industry in the 1960s in Southeast Asia started losing its moorings.

 In this era, Thailand would gain a reputation as the "Detroit of Southeast Asia", with their industry currently ranking 12th in the whole world and 1st in Southeast Asia.
 Towards the end of the '80s, some car manufacturers including Mitsubishi, Nissan, and Toyota, resumed business operations in the Philippines.

 With the recovery of the country's economy from the 1980s until the mid-1990s, the automotive industry in the Philippines recovered with local vehicle manufacturers hitting 138,000 units in 1996.
 This figure is 85 percent of the domestic vehicle sales of the period.